BusinessIntegrations/BusinessIntegrations.github.io/SiteEssentials.md

 All of these nmodules have been forked and are our available our main organisation page, or from the links below.
 I've listed the functional changes/fixed we've made to each module.

 ### 1) Cookie Consent: [Mod.CookieConsent](https://github.com/BusinessIntegrations/Mod.CookieConsent)
-EU Cookie Consent.
+- Added an Enabled flag in settings to allow this to be toggled on/off.
 ### 2) Social Media Meta Tags [Om.Orchard.SocialMetaTags](https://github.com/BusinessIntegrations/Om.Orchard.SocialMetaTags)
 ### 3) Google Analytics [Orchard-Simple-Analytics](https://github.com/BusinessIntegrations/Orchard-Simple-Analytics)
 ### 4) Sitemap [Orchard-SiteMap](https://github.com/BusinessIntegrations/Orchard-SiteMap)
 ### 5) Favicons [Vandelay](https://github.com/BusinessIntegrations/vandelay)
 ### 6) SEO [Yaplex.SEO](https://github.com/BusinessIntegrations/Yaplex.SEO)
 ### 7) Code Prettify [Devworx.CodePrettify](https://github.com/BusinessIntegrations/Devworx.CodePrettify)
-Provides code prettify support for formatting code in blog posts.
+- Provides code prettify support for formatting code in blog posts.
 Other than fixing a small bug (invalid hex in css) no functional changes were made to this module.